Kirstie Alley Says She Still Loves John Travolta & Would Have Married Him Years Ago

-Actress Kirstie Alley is opening up to her fellow Celebrity Big Brother cast mates about past loves.
+Actress Kirstie Alley is opening up to her fellow Celebrity Big Brother castmates about past loves.
 She told them that in her younger days, she had fallen for iconic film actors and hunks Patrick Swayze and John Travolta, reports the Daily Mail.
-The clip is scheduled to air Thursday evening, and in it Alley apparently spills quite a few details about her past dalliances.
+The clip is scheduled to air Thursday evening, and in it, Alley apparently spills quite a few details about her past dalliances.

 Fellow Celebrity Big Brother housemate Sally Morgan posed the question of affairs to Alley, asking if she had ever had an affair or relationship with anyone else famous.
-Alley immediately dished, saying she had never participated in a full-blown extramarital affair, but she had happily kissed two men who she would have had affairs with, if they were not all married at the time.
+Alley immediately dished, saying she had never participated in a full-blown extramarital affair, but she had happily kissed two men who she would have had affairs with if they were not all married at the time.

 She was definitely crazy for the late Patrick Swayze, as were so many.

-“I loved him and wished we could have had an affair.”
-Alley says in the clip.
-“But I am a strong believer in fidelity.
+“I loved him and wished we could have had an affair,” Alley says in the clip.
+“But I am a strong believer in fidelity.”

 “When you’re on the road doing a movie it’s easy to fall in love with your leading man.
 And we did North And South for a year.
 You’re around this person for a year.
 It’s hard!”